Find Affordable College Courses

 Full Mental & Social Health Services at John Jay College of Criminal Justice Report

-California University of Pennsylvania did quite well in this year’s ranking of the most popular places for mental and social health services students to get a master’s degree.
-It came in at #10 on the list.
-Cal U is a medium-sized public school located in the small suburb of California.
+California University of Pennsylvania landed the #10 spot in the 2023 rankings for the most popular master’s degree mental and social health services programs.
+Cal U is a moderately-sized public school located in the small suburb of California.

 About 64% of the students majoring in mental health services at the school are women while 36% are male.